-Overall, resources and time committed were significant over 2021 given this represents the first year that the Fund is subject to the TCFD regulations.
+The Trustee allocated a substantial amount of time and resource to reporting on TCFD regulations over the year.
 The Trustee meets at least quarterly (and more frequently, as deemed necessary) where investment performance and risk management are reviewed, and where climate-related risks form part of the wider assessment.
-The Trustee ensures that it has allocated appropriate time in these meetings to discuss climate governance and reporting.
-When appropriate, over 2021, the Trustee has also set up additional ad-hoc meetings to discuss climate-related risks and opportunities.
+The Trustee ensured that it allocated appropriate time in these meetings to discuss climate governance and reporting.
+When appropriate, over the year, the Trustee also set up additional ad-hoc meetings to discuss climate-related risks and opportunities.
 The Trustee undertakes training on climate-related risks and opportunities at least annually.
 The Trustee considers the time and resources spent on climate-related risks and opportunities to be proportionate to the overall level of risk associated with climate-related issues in the context of other risks, noting the large size and low-risk investment strategy of the Fund.
+Following the set-up of the IIFC noted above, many of the Key responsibilities and oversight of climate change risks will be managed by the IIFC with reporting and significant decisions tabled at full Trustee meetings.